arunvenmany/spring-boot-aks-demo/README.md

 Open [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) to view it in the browser.
 Make sure the db is up and running

+### `gradlew test`

+Run Unit Tests in local.

 ### `gradlew build`

-Builds your java jar file
+Builds your java jar file.
-Go to build/libs folder and Run java -jar -Dspring.profiles.active=local spring-boot-aks-demo.jar to Run in local
+Go to build/libs folder and Run java -jar -Dspring.profiles.active=local spring-boot-aks-demo.jar to Run in local.

 ### `Build and Run in docker in local`